temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the `/subscribe` handler

 The `/subscribe` handler starts the Workflow Execution for the given email address.
-The email generates a unique [Workflow ID](https://docs.temporal.io/workflows#workflow-id), meaning only one Workflow can be executed per email address.
+The email generates a unique [Workflow Id](https://docs.temporal.io/workflows#workflow-id), meaning only one Workflow runs per email address.

 <!-- TODO: mention that ID can be reused after a Workflow ends or is terminated. -->